 - What is going to benefit the staff?

 - What will valuable time and money?

 You will find by involving your team in understanding your business processes they will begin to value time and costs because they understand how these things affect your business.
 You may also find that they feel more involved with the business, making them more confident when they realise their opinions and job role matters in more ways than they once thought.

 At the end of the evaluation stage work with your team to prioritise your processes, have a discussion about which problems and solutions are the most important in relation to your business processes – what is being affected the most?
-And what is going to benefit the business long term.
-You may be surprised by the differing opinions of priorities but before the meeting ends make sure you have all come to some sort of agreement.
+And what is going to benefit the business long term?
+You may be surprised by the differing opinions of priorities but before the meeting ends to make sure you have all come to some sort of agreement.

 Remember, a business process improvement is a challenging approach to your business.
 Not only are you acknowledging the flaws within your company but you have the challenge of coming up with the solution to these issues.
 This is why we encourage you to involve your team because chances are you’ll have more than one good idea in a group of people!